elenapapk/sklearn_parametrisation/README.md

 # sklearn_parametrisation

-#Interactive Image Preview Tool

-This project is a front-end visualization tool that dynamically updates an image based on two user-controlled sliders.
-It is designed for testing or showcasing different data outputs — such as variations in clustering algorithms or image parameters — using a static image library.
+This repository contains a simple, interactive front-end tool to visualize the effects of parameter changes (such as radius and points) on pre-generated image outputs.
+It is ideal for rapid testing and demonstration of hyperparameter tuning results in clustering algorithms or other machine learning workflows.

+Developed using only HTML, CSS, and JavaScript, this tool provides an easy way to preview static results without needing a backend server or frameworks.

+📁 Contents
+index.html
+Purpose: The main structure and interface of the application.
+Features:

+Contains sliders for selecting parameter values (radius and points)

+A “Run” button to trigger image preview update

 #Features
 Two customizable sliders (radius and points)